Umbra-00/Project-Test/README.md

 ### 5. Monitoring and Maintenance

-*   **What You'll Learn:** Keeping models performant over time, critical for production systems.
+*   **Delivered :** Keeping models performant over time, critical for production systems.
 *   **Tasks:**
     *   Monitor with Prometheus and visualize with Grafana.
     *   Automate retraining using Airflow.